-The Lessee has during the term of the Lease Agreement a right of first refusal in respect of the lease of the business premises of approx. 713 m lettable floor space becoming available on the ground floor at the Zernikedreef site, on the following conditions:
+The Lessee has during the term of the Lease Agreement a right of first refusal in respect of the lease of the business premises of approx. 713 m2 lettable floor space becoming available on the ground floor at the Zernikedreef site, on the following conditions:

-- a) If the Lessor wishes to lease any business premises on the ground floor of Zernikedreef 9 that are or become available, the Lessor shall issue a one-off written offer for lease of these premises to the Lessee. - b) If the Lessee does not give notice of its wish to enter into an additional lease of one or more of these premises within 10 working days of this communication being sent, the Lessor shall be entitled to lease the premises to a third party. - c) If the Lessee exercises its right of first refusal the same lease terms and conditions shall apply to that lease as set out in the lease agreement with reference 2015-BIOS-VM-0237. - d) The Lessee shall pay to the Lessor in respect of the Right of first refusal (for the period from 1 October 2016 until 1 July 2017) the sum of € 250 (two hundred and fifty euros) per calendar month.
+b) If the Lessee does not give notice of its wish to enter into an additional lease of one or more of these premises within 10 working days of this communication being sent, the Lessor shall be entitled to lease the premises to a third party.

+c) If the Lessee exercises its right of first refusal the same lease terms and conditions shall apply to that lease as set out in the lease agreement with reference 2015-BIOS-VM-0237.

+d) The Lessee shall pay to the Lessor in respect of the Right of first refusal (for the period from 1 October 2016 until 1 July 2017) the sum of € 250 (two hundred and fifty euros) per calendar month.